bird-house/birdhouse-deploy/birdhouse/README.rst

 .. warning::
     Using the ``sysctl`` call grants access to any user able to interact with the machine's IP which could cause security concerns, whereas the ``setcap`` call only grants access to the port by the Docker rootless executable.
-Developers are free to chose the approach that best suit their use case.
+Developers are free to choose the approach that best suits their use case.

 Notably, this could be required when encountering errors such as the following when invoking ``bin/birdhouse compose up -d``.